 Learning first aid that is specifically aimed at babies and children will help you feel more confident and empowered as a parent.
 Taking a paediatric first aid course can help you learn essential skills that could save your child’s life and/or help them if an accident ever happens.

-Twins Trust has partnered with Mini First Aid, a multi award winning Baby & Child First Aid class provider who offer classes for parents, grandparents and carers which are delivered in a relaxed and comfortable style, giving you confidence to know what actions to take if faced with a medical emergency.
+Twins Trust has partnered with Mini First Aid, a multi-award-winning Baby & Child First Aid class provider who offers classes for parents, grandparents and carers which are delivered in a relaxed and comfortable style, giving you the confidence to know what actions to take if faced with a medical emergency.

 Twins Trust Mini First Aid Online Course is for parents with babies and children and focuses on life-saving topics including CPR, choking, bumps, burns, breaks, bleeding, febrile seizures and Meningitis awareness.
 The courses are tailor made for anyone caring for twins, triplets or more.

 - 30 babies and toddlers go to hospital every day with a hot drink burn

 - Hot drinks are the most common cause of burns in children